vishnuprksh/keesha/README.md

 📖 **Detailed setup instructions:** See [FIREBASE_SETUP.md](./FIREBASE_SETUP.md)

-## Firebase Hosting & GitHub Integration
+## Firebase Hosting

-This project is configured for automatic deployment to Firebase Hosting using GitHub Actions.
+This project supports deployment to Firebase Hosting for production use.

 ### Setup Instructions